© 2017 Seven Systems Cross-Platform Media Limited

 To move a controller, just touch it and then slide up or down (it will start from the current value, not the value where you first touched it).
 You can reset a controller to zero by double-tapping it.
 Controllers that have the "Return" option enabled will return to zero once you lift your finger.

 All controllers can also be moved by rotating your device.
-Enable this option by tapping on the little device icon above.
+Enable this option by tapping on the menu button above the slider, and then tap the "Landscape Phone" icon.

 The first controller will be moved by rotating your device towards or away from you.
 If you enable Motion Control for more than one controller, the next axis that will be used is the "around the device itself" axis, and the next one would be the "tilt the device around its vertical center line" (if that makes any sense!).